 - Impairment simulator software for vision and hearing is now very handy for showing how vision impairments look and sound.

-Two gadgets to help designers, gloves and glasses, are now available.
-Using a pack of Post-it Notes as an example Sam Waller demonstrates in the video below how many people will find it impossible to remove the cellophane wrapping.
-A good case of including people with low vision and/or arthritis is good for everyone and increases market size.
+Two gadgets to help designers, gloves and glasses, are available.
+Using a pack of Post-it Notes, Sam Waller demonstrates in the video below how many people will find it impossible to remove the cellophane wrapping.
+A good example of including people with low vision and/or arthritis is good for everyone and increases market size.